Check Volkswagen Engine Oil Level | VW

 - Wait at least five minutes.
 This will allow the oil to return to the oil pan so that you can take an accurate measurement.

 - Pull the hood release under the dashboard.
 Go to the front of the vehicle, release the hood latch, and lift the hood.
-Secure the hood with the hood rod or ensure the hood stays up on its own.
+Secure the hood with the hood rod or ensure it stays up.
 If you need help with this step, see our guide on how to open the VW hood.

 - Remove the dipstick and clean it with a clean cloth.